-All financial obligations to the College must be paid at the beginning of each course.
+All financial obligations to the University must be paid at the beginning of each course.
 Payment must be made in full, with monthly payments through Tuition Management Services (TMS), and/or Financial Aid sufficient to cover the cost of the semester.
-If the payment criteria have not been met before the start of the course, the College reserves the right to drop a student from his/her course.
+If the payment criteria have not been met before the start of the course, the University reserves the right to drop a student from his/her course.
 Once payment or satisfactory payment arrangements have been completed, the student will be allowed to re-register but will not be guaranteed placement in his/her originally scheduled course(s).
 A late payment fee will be charged prior to the student being allowed to re-register.

-Also, if prior payment criteria have not been completed the student's account will be considered past due and be charged a late payment fee.
+In addition, if prior payment criteria have not been completed the student's account will be considered past due and be charged a late payment fee.
 Past due accounts will prevent a student from registering for the next course.

-Also, no grade report or transcript will be issued to any student, and no person may participate in Commencement or receive a degree if all financial obligations owed the College have not been met.
+In addition, no grade report or transcript will be issued to any student, and no person may participate in Commencement or receive a degree if all financial obligations owed the University have not been met.
 A student whose grade report is withheld due to an unmet financial obligation may view his/her grades, in person, in the Registrar's Office.
-The financial obligations include: tuition, room and board, and all other forms of indebtedness to the College such as special course fees, parking fines, library fines, return of laptop (if required), return of athletic equipment, and return of library books.
+The financial obligations include: tuition, room and board, and all other forms of indebtedness to the University such as special course fees, parking fines, library fines, return of laptop (if required), return of athletic equipment, and return of library books.
+Any financial obligations outstanding the trimester after the one for which a student was billed may be submitted to an outside collection agency.
+The student will then be responsible for any collection costs and/or attorney's fees (30%-50% of the amount placed for collection).